philc/vimium/README.md

     G       scroll to bottom of the page d       scroll down half a page
     u       scroll up half a page
-    f       show links and open in the current tab
-    F       show links and open in a new tab r       reload
+    f       show shortcuts to visible links and open in the current tab F       show shortcuts to visible links and open in a new tab r       reload
     gs      view source
     i       enter insert mode -- all commands will be ignored until you hit Esc to exit